Saturday, January 22, 2022

 Comment:

-I have read that the Flydog SDR is no longer being manufactured - but a quick check of various sites will show it (or a clone) still being available as of the time of the original posting of this article - but its presence is fading.
+I have read that the Flydog SDR is no longer being manufactured - but a quick check of various sites will show it (or a clone) still being available as of the date of the original posting of this article - but its presence is fading.
 The Flydog is easily identified by the presence of three SMA connectors (30 MHz, 50 MHz and GPS) while the more-usable Raspberry Kiwi SDR has just two and is a black case with a fan.

 Unless you absolutely must have 6 meter coverage on your Kiwi-type device (doing so effectively would be an article by itself) I would suggest seeking out and obtaining a Raspberry Kiwi - but if you don't care about 6 meters, the original KiwiSDR is definitely the way to go for the many reasons mentioned near the end of the aforementioned article.